prabhatsharma/prabhatsharma.in/content/blog/in-search-of-a-search-engine-beyond-elasticsearch-introducing-zinc.md

 # Conclusion

 So here we go.
+We saw:
+1. the kind of search engines from primary use-case point of view.
+1. that elasticsearch/opensearch is
+1. Indexing libraries available today.
-We saw a host of search engines that you can use and why I built Zinc.
+1. You can use and why I built Zinc.